-Chances are that today you have experienced frustrations in dealing with a product or service that’s provided to you.
-The reason for feeling frustrated is because there is a contrast between the expectations of what we think we will experience, such as ease of use, versus what we actually receive as a service or product.
+Chances are that today you have experienced frustrations in dealing with a product or a service that’s provided to you.
+The reason for this frustration is the gap in expectations of what we think we will experience, such as ease of use, versus what we actually find when interacting with the service or product.

-To enhance customer experiences, an organization must listen to, and understand, the customer stories about their relationship with the product or service.
-Companies must understand the scenarios that form customer’s perceptions and work diligently to close the gap between what the organization is delivering and what the customer’s desire is known or anticipated desires.
+To enhance customer experiences, an organization must listen to, and understand, the customer stories about their relationship with the company’s product or service.
+Companies must understand the scenarios that form customer’s perceptions and work diligently to close the gap between what the organization is delivering and what the customer’s known or anticipated desires.
 Companies must understand the needs and expectations of each customer segment.
 The customer experiences must be understood, the needs of the users prioritized and the experience rationalized to reduce unneeded customer efforts and customer costs and time investment.